 RRC configures the following parameters for the Random Access procedure:

-- prach-ConfigurationIndex: the available set of PRACH occasions for the transmission of the Random Access Preamble;
+- prach-ConfigurationIndex: the available set of PRACH occasions for the transmission of the Random Access Preamble for Msg1.
+These are also applicable to the MSGA PRACH if the ROs are shared between 2-step and 4-step Random Access types;

+- msgA-prach-ConfigurationIndex: the available set of PRACH occasions for the transmission of the Random Access Preamble for MSGA in 2-step random access;

 - preambleReceivedTargetPower: initial Random Access Preamble power;

-- rsrp-ThresholdSSB: an RSRP threshold for the selection of the SSB.
+- rsrp-ThresholdSSB: an RSRP threshold for the selection of the SSB for 4-step RA.
 If the Random Access procedure is initiated for beam failure recovery, rsrp-ThresholdSSB used for the selection of the SSB within candidateBeamRSList refers to rsrp-ThresholdSSB in BeamFailureRecoveryConfig IE;

-- rsrp-ThresholdCSI-RS: an RSRP threshold for the selection of CSI-RS.
+- rsrp-ThresholdCSI-RS: an RSRP threshold for the selection of CSI-RS for 4-step RA type.
 If the Random Access procedure is initiated for beam failure recovery, rsrp-ThresholdCSI-RS is equal to rsrp-ThresholdSSB in BeamFailureRecoveryConfig IE;

+- msgA-RSRP-ThresholdSSB: an RSRP threshold for the selection of the SSB for 2-step RA.
+If the Random Access procedure is initiated for beam failure recovery, msgA-RSRP-ThresholdSSB used for the selection of the SSB within candidateBeamRSList refers to msgA-RSRP-ThresholdSSB in BeamFailureRecoveryConfig IE;

+- msgA-RSRP-ThresholdCSI-RS: an RSRP threshold for the selection of CSI-RS for 2-step RA.
+If the Random Access procedure is initiated for beam failure recovery, msgA-RSRP-ThresholdCSI-RS is equal to msgA-RSRP-ThresholdSSB in BeamFailureRecoveryConfig IE;

+Editor’s Note: msgA-RSRP-ThresholdCSI-RS does not exist in RRC yet and the inclusion of msgA-RSRP-ThresholdCSI-RS is subject to the confirmation of the support of CSI-RS for 2-step RA by RAN1.

 - rsrp-ThresholdSSB-SUL: an RSRP threshold for the selection between the NUL carrier and the SUL carrier;

+- msgA-RSRP-Threshold: an RSRP threshold for selection between 2-step random access type and 4-step random access type when both 2-step and 4-step random access resources are configured in the UL BWP for NUL;

+- msgA-RSRP-ThresholdSUL: an RSRP threshold for selection between 2-step random access type and 4-step random access type when both 2-step and 4-step random access resources are configured in the UL BWP for SUL;

+- msgA-TransMax: The maximum number of MSGA transmissions when both 4-step and 2-step Random Access resources are configured;

 - candidateBeamRSList: a list of reference signals (CSI-RS and/or SSB) identifying the candidate beams for recovery and the associated Random Access parameters;

 - recoverySearchSpaceId: the search space identity for monitoring the response of the beam failure recovery request;

 - powerRampingStep: the power-ramping factor;

+- msgA-PreamblePowerRampingStep: the power ramping factor for MSGA preamble;

 - powerRampingStepHighPriority: the power-ramping factor in case of prioritized Random Access procedure;